IBM/nz-lab/docs/nz-05-Loading-and-Unloading-Data.md

 pressing "i".
 The editor will show an `-- INSERT --` at the bottom of the screen.
 Note: you can use gedit from the VM desktop (gedit nation.bad)

-!!! abstract "Input [Terminal 2]"
+=== "Input [Terminal 2]"
 	```
 	vi nation.bad
 	```

-!!! success "Output before changes"
+=== "Output before changes"
 	```
 	2t|denmark|3|Denmark
 	```

-8)  You can now use the cursor keys to navigate.
+10. You can now use the cursor keys to navigate.
 Change the first two chars of the bad row from 2t to 24.
 Your screen should look like the
      following:

-!!! success "Output after changes"
+=== "Output after changes"
 	```
 	24|denmark|3|Denmark